 The value that you need to use is in KB.
 So if you know the amount of MB supported by your ISP, then you need to multiply that by 1024 to get the value that you need to enter.
 To allow for an unlimited size, you can set the value to

 Note 1: Increasing the limit in Outlook does not increase the limit set by your ISP or administrator on the mail server.
 If their limit is set to 5MB and you send a file larger than that, you’ll still get sending errors about the message being too big.
-In that case, you can break down the large attachment or use a (secure) file upload service.
+In that case, you can break down the large attachment, share it via Cloud storage such as OneDrive or DropBox, or use a (secure) file upload service.